plcexpert/Plc-X-Lab/README.md

   * Download or clone this repository to your local drive.
   * Open example code in Arduino IDE
   * Select board : Arduino Nano, respective serial port and click on upload.

+# Examples
+  * 1. LED
+    This example code demonstrate to the user how to swtich LED diodes.

+  * 2. Button

+  * 3. Poti

+  * 4. Photoresistor

+  * 5. Servo

+  * 6. LCD